khakhalin/carsharing101/README.md

 # Todo 🔥

+* add delta CM2s to "HA overlaps" plot, and a nice call-out about flatness of HA
 * Move "Is Gaussian city local?" to HA optimization, somehow preface it with "Does HA split into sub-HAs?" - and the answer is "no", both because of locality (that doesn't really exist - after 1-2 rentals car is completely mixed), but also because of cost structure.
 As HA within a single metropolitan area shrinks, it devolves into a collection of stations, a series of "highlights" with a strong interaction between them; it doesn't devolve into isolated HAs.
+* Split python scripts across notebooks to mirror chapter structure (right now all "village scenarios" are in one notebook)
 * Give titles to all figures
-* Introduce a practice of "Bold business-related advice" every now and then, with quotation-like formatting.
-So that a person could jump and read only them, if so inclined.
-* The maxim of "left to its own devices, cars end up standing in the worst possible place"
+* Add the maxim of "left to its own devices, cars end up standing in the worst possible place"
-* At least the mental image of you "always get the worst car type" (mention in a different part that because of that car type is a good predictive variable to use)
+* Describe the mental mental image of you "always get the worst car type" (mention in a different part that because of that car type is a good predictive variable to use)
+* Make sure every section (and every 2-3 plots) have at least once "Bold business-related advice"

 # Editing principles